-When citizens successfully submit an application, going through the sign and submit screen, they are brought to an updated version of the Overview.
-The stages specific to the application process are now updated with a confirmation message to indicate that the application was successfully submitted:
+When citizens successfully sign and submit an application, they see an overview of their application.
+The stages specific to the application process are now updated with a confirmation message to indicate that the application was successfully submitted.
+The message can contain:

-- A customizable icon
+- A customizable icon.

-- An application reference number
+- An application reference number.

-- Informational message for the citizen
+- · Informational message for the citizen.

-• A Save submitted application PDF link that allows citizens to download the information that is entered as part of the application, in PDF format.
+- A Save submitted application PDF link that allows citizens to download the information that is entered as part of the application, in PDF format.